mosip/documentation/docs/architecture/features.md

 # Features of e-Signet

-*  Easy and and efforltess Sign on to applications using the country's Digital Foundation ID
+* Login to applications with OPT and Biometric authentications using the Foundation ID system.

 * Quick integration